-Gary’s meteorological experience has spanned over 30 years and, geographically, most areas of Canada and offshore.
-His career with Environment Canada has taken him to Alberta and the Atlantic Provinces as a weather forecaster, lead meteorological instructor at the Transport Canada Training Institute in Cornwall, Ontario and Manager of the Meteorological and Oceanographic Centre (MetOc) at the Canadian Naval Dockyard in Halifax.
+Gary’s meteorological experience spans more than 30 years and, geographically, most areas of Canada and offshore.
+His career with Environment Canada has taken him to Alberta and the Atlantic Provinces as a weather forecaster, lead meteorological instructor at the Transport Canada Training Institute in Cornwall, Ontario and Manager of the Meteorological and Oceanographic Centre (MetOc) at the Canadian Naval Dockyard, in Halifax.

-In 2006, Mr. Lines was appointed the Manager of the Climate Change Section in Meteorological Service of Canada Atlantic Operations to focus on the science, impacts and adaptation issues related to climate change in Atlantic Canada.
+In 2006, Mr. Lines was appointed Manager of the Climate Change Section in Meteorological Service of Canada, Atlantic Operations, to focus on the science, impacts and adaptation issues related to climate change in Atlantic Canada.
 His work covered all aspects of regional and global climate change and he has become a regional science resource on that topic.

-After retiring in 2010, Mr. Lines formed ClimAction Services in order to address requests for information and guidance related to climate change adaptation issues in Atlantic Canada.
-Since that time he has worked with Engineers Canada, the Nova Scotia Government, First Nation communities and other climate colleagues to provide climatological information supporting adaptation work.
+After retiring in 2010, Mr. Lines formed ClimAction Services to address requests for information and guidance related to climate change adaptation issues in Atlantic Canada.
+Since that time, he has worked with Engineers Canada, the Nova Scotia Government, First Nations communities and other climate colleagues, to provide climatological information supporting adaptation work.

 As a partner with ClimAction Services David Kelly provides strategic advice in specialized fields of integrated water management, asset management, source water protection, climate change impacts and adaptation and strategic planning.
 As a former Environment Canada manager of strategic planning he oversaw organizational planning, program reviews and program evaluations.
 David also developed and delivered education and outreach programs to build the capacity of clients such as First Nations, the provinces and communities across the country, to address cross-cutting issues such as climate change and integrated water management.
 David managed the department’s involvement in key international fora, such as the International Joint Commission (St. Croix Watershed Management Board), in addressing trans-boundary water management and climate change issues.
 He has also worked with all levels of government and the public in the provision of multi-disciplinary advice on climate change adaptation and mitigation initiatives related to sea level rise.
 He played a key role in negotiating federal provincial agreements dealing with water management and climate change priorities and developed a strategic plan with international partners to guide planning efforts in the marine environment.
 Finally David routinely undertook issues scans to help clients respond to internal and external factors which can affect the organization, its priorities and program directions.